ibm-cloud-docs/codeengine/limits.md

 *Array indices* are comma-separated lists or hyphen-separated range of indices, which specifies the job instances to run; for example, `1,3,6,9` or `1-5,7-8,10`.

 *Number of instances* is the number of job instances to run in parallel.

+For more information about supported CPU and memory combinations, see [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).

 ### Job size limit
 {: #job_size_limit}